ngocbachnguyen9/ngocbachnguyen9/README.md

 - 👋 Hi, I’m Bach.
-- 👀 I’m interested in all the fields of expertise.
+- 👀 I’m interested in all domains of knowledge.
-- 🌱 I’m currently learning everything I can!
-(I'm a wannabe polymath)
+- 🌱 I’m currently learning everything I can as a polymath!
 - 💞️ I’m looking to collaborate on any fun and/or interesting projects.
 - 📫 How to reach me: https://www.linkedin.com/in/nbn01